-No word on fate of 5 US Marines aboard crashed aircraft
+Official: 4 dead, 1 unaccounted for in Marine aircraft crash

-GLAMIS, Calif. — Military officials on Thursday had yet to release official word on the fate of five Marines aboard a Marine Corps Osprey aircraft that crashed the day before in a Southern California desert.
+SAN DIEGO (AP) — Four Marines were killed and another is missing after an Osprey aircraft crashed in the Southern California desert, a military official said Thursday, a day after the accident.

-The MV-22B went down around 12:25 p.m.
-Wednesday near the Imperial County community of Glamis, about 115 miles (185 kilometers) east of San Diego.
+The official spoke on condition of anonymity because the investigation is still ongoing.
+No additional details were available.

-The aircraft was based at Camp Pendleton with Marine Aircraft Group 39 and was part of the 3rd Marine Aircraft Wing headquartered at Marine Corps Air Station Miramar in San Diego, said Maj.
-Mason Englehart, a spokesperson for the wing.
+The MV-22B Osprey was carrying five Marines when it went down at 12:25 p.m.
+Wednesday during training in a remote area in Imperial County near the community of Glamis, about 115 miles (185 kilometers) east of San Diego.

-“Five Marines were onboard the aircraft, and we are awaiting confirmation on the status of all members of the crew,” a Marine Corps statement said.
-“We ask for the public’s patience as we work diligently with first responders and the unit to identify what occurred this afternoon.”
+The aircraft was based at Camp Pendleton with Marine Aircraft Group 39 and was part of the 3rd Marine Aircraft Wing headquartered at Marine Corps Air Station Miramar in San Diego, Maj.
+Mason Englehart, a spokesperson for the wing, said Wednesday.

 The MV-22B is a twin-engine tiltrotor aircraft that can take off and land like a helicopter but transit as a turboprop aircraft.